mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 These heavy carriers are designed for invasions and open wars.
 If a _Sakhai_ appears in the skies over a world, then that world will be under the claw in a matter of days.
-The _Sakhai’_ s distinctive ‘horseshoe’ profile allows its ranks of beam and missile turrets to rake targets on either side, while protecting the fusion bay mounted in the centre.
+The _Sakhai’_ s distinctive ‘horseshoe’ profile allows its ranks of beam and missile turrets to rake targets on either side, while protecting the fusion bay mounted in the center.
 The normal crew consists of a captain, executive officer, 3 pilots, navigator, 4 engineers and 20 gunners.It can carry one hundred and sixty warriors in addition to its normal crew and there are another two hundred low berths for frozen troops or captives.While the _Sakhai_ is capable of landing on a planet, it takes a skilled hand at the controls and a dedicated team of engineers to keep the ship spaceworthy after a landing.
 A bad landing can warp the ship’s dorsal struts, crippling it.
 Many Aslan